Ankura Consulting, a business advisory firm that provides a wide range of legal services, had a small IT team who were becoming overwhelmed.

 They turned to Ntiva as an IT consultancy resource, as they felt they didn't have the in-house expertise needed to make strategic technology and cyber security decisions.

 Ntiva discovered that most of their computers and servers were out of date, which posed a very serious security threat.

 The first step was to migrate the firm to Microsoft Office 365, a secure cloud solution that would make sure all employees were using the exact same business software.

 The next step was to propose a new network design to replace the outdated infrastructure, which was hindering performance and slowing employee productivity.

 This included moving to a new cloud-based document and retrieval solution, one of many critical steps which was needed to comply with industry regulations.

 The new cloud-based virtual server solution would streamline their data storage and retrieval needs, and allow for unlimited scale as they grew.
-Many other cyber security solutions were put in place as well, making sure the firm was completely compliant.
+Additional managed security solutions were put in place as well, making sure the firm was completely compliant.

 The new network design helped the firm improve operational productivity and set the stage for continued growth.
-How to maintain and manage all new systems was carefully documented by Ntiva and handed off to the existing IT staff.
+Instructions for how to maintain and manage all new systems were carefully documented by Ntiva and handed off to the client's IT staff.

-Moving to the cloud for document storage and retrieval ensured easy access to data from all offices, while upping security at the same time.
+Migrating to the cloud for document storage and retrieval ensured easy access to data from all offices, while improving security at the same time.

 After the consulting engagement ended, the firm elected to hire Ntiva to continue to augment their existing IT staff, relieving them of routine duties that had been slipping behind, and working with them on strategic goals for the future.